 As a rule, there is a £100 penalty for filing a late return for the previous tax year.
 In these cases, you can appeal against a tax penalty online.

 You would need a Government Gateway account unless you already have one set up.
-If not, use form SA370 for Self Assessment penalties.
+If not, you can use HMRC Self Assessment appeal form SA370.
 You can also send a letter direct to the HMRC contact address for Self Assessment enquiries.

 HMRC also charge penalties to business partnerships for sending late tax returns.
-In these cases, it is only the nominated partner who can make a penalty appeal.
-Use the 'Partnership Tax Return appeal against late filing penalties form SA371'.
+In these cases, it is only the 'nominated' partner who can make a penalty appeal.
+Use Form SA371 'Partnership Tax Return appeal against late filing penalties'.